A scalable quantum gate-based implementation for causal hypothesis testing: Introduction

 \section{Introduction}

-Despite the huge success of machine learning~(ML) algorithms based on deep neural network, these systems are inscrutable black-box models.
-This hamper users' trust in the system and obfuscated the discovery of algorithmic biases arising from flawed generated processes that are prejudicial to certain inputs (e.g. racial discrimination).
-Explainable artificial intelligence~(XAI) focuses on human understanding of the decision from the learned solution, as white-box models.
-These models provide results that are understandable for domain experts, thus providing transparency, interpretability and explainability.
+Despite the huge success of machine learning~(ML) algorithms based on deep neural networks, these systems are inscrutable black-box models.
+This hampers users' trust in the system and obfuscates the discovery of algorithmic biases arising from flawed generative processes that are prejudicial to certain inputs (e.g., racial discrimination).
+Explainable artificial intelligence~(XAI)~\cite{marcinkevivcs2020interpretability} focuses on human understanding of the decision from the learned solution as white-box models.
+These models provide results that are understandable for domain experts, thus providing transparency, interpretability, and explainability.
 XAI algorithms provide a basis for justifying decisions, tracking and thereby verifying them, improving the algorithms, and exploring new facts.
-There has been relatively slow progress in XAI, despite realizing the importance of it as we increasingly automate critical systems.
-Early advances on XAI were based on symbolic reasoning systems and truth maintenance systems.
-To achieve causal-reasoning, rule-based learning and logic-based inference systems were proposed.
-Methods to address inherent opaque modern methods like deep learning based neural networks and genetic algorithm include layer-wise relevance propagation and local interpretability.
-There exists other ML algorithms (e.g. decision trees, Bayesian classifiers, additive models) that generate interpretable models i.e. the model components (e.g., weight of a feature, a path in a decision tree, or a specific rule) can be directly inspected to understand the predictions.
+There has been relatively slow progress in XAI, despite realizing its importance as we increasingly automate critical systems.
+Early advances in XAI were based on symbolic reasoning systems and truth maintenance systems.
+To achieve causal reasoning~\cite{moraffah2020causal}, rule-based learning and logic-based inference systems were proposed.
+Methods to address inherent opaque modern methods like deep learning-based neural networks and genetic algorithms include layer-wise relevance propagation and local interpretability.
+There exist other ML algorithms (e.g. decision trees, Bayesian classifiers, additive models) that generate interpretable models i.e. the model components (e.g., the weight of a feature, a path in a decision tree, or a specific rule) can be directly inspected to understand the predictions.
 However, these models are not general and scalable to compete with the adoption and impact of neural networks.
-On the other hand, symbolic reasoning systems were abandoned owing to the difficultly in scaling these systems for large number of parameters.
+On the other hand, symbolic reasoning systems were abandoned owing to the difficulty in scaling these systems for a large number of parameters.